 Before you leave a tip, take a look at this!

 And now that you know everything about the local customs regarding Greek tipping culture, it’s worth having a quick look at money in Greece.

 Like most of the member states of the European Union, Greece uses the euro.
 There are seven different notes, of which the most common are the 5, 10, 20 and 50 euro notes.
 There are also 100, 200 and 500 euro notes which are rare.

 Moreover, there are eight coin denominations:

 - 1 and 2 euro coins, which are silver and golden colored.
 These are the ones your waiter will appreciate the most.

-- 10, 20, and 50 euro cent coins, which are golden coloured.
-These are absolutely fine to tip with.
+- 10, 20, and 50 euro cent coins, which are golden colored.
+These are absolutely fine to tip with, even though they are considered small change.

-- 1, 2 and 5 euro cent coins, which are bronze coloured.
+- 1, 2 and 5 euro cent coins, which are bronze colored.
 As the value of these coins is essentially insignificant, leaving them as a tip is generally not advised.
-While you might be tempted to empty your pockets and leave any tiny 1 and 2 cent coins on the table, it is actually best not to, as it can be considered an insult!
+While you might be tempted to empty your pockets and leave any tiny 1 and 2 cent coins on the table, it is best not to, as it can be considered an insult!

-Tipping in your own currency (e.g. dollars, GBP) should be avoided, as foreign currencies cannot be used in Greece.
+Please avoid tipping in your own currency (e.g. USD, GBP), as foreign currencies cannot be used in Greece – you would need to tip in euros.

 How to tip in Greece – Conclusion

 So, what’s the bottom line from all the above?
 How much should you tip in Greece?

 There are no set rules when it comes to tipping in Greece.
 Generally speaking, you can’t go wrong by leaving a modest tip for each service.

 When in doubt, a 10% is generally fine.
-If you had very good service, you could consider leaving 15 or even 20 percent.
+If you had very good service, you might want to tip 15 or even 20 percent.
 For a small extra cost, you could make someone happy, and this is invaluable!

 More travel guides about Greece